izzat138/stm32blinky/README.md

 2. Izzat bin Idris

+## Prerequisites
+1. STM32CubeIDE software
+2. STM32 MCU

 ## Project Procedures
-1. Start a new STM32 project and input part number according to the MCU being used.
+1. Start a new STM32 project on STM32CubeIDE and input part number according to the MCU being used.

 ![Semantic description of image](/image/pic1.jpg)